Sentdex/Lambda-Cloud/README.md

 `$./setup.sh`

-# .env file
+# `.env` file

 You may not need everything included in the example.
 1. `LAMBDA_KEY` is your Lambda cloud API key, which allows you to spin up, check, terminate...etc instances.
 2. `LAMBDA_SSH_KEY_NAME` is the name of your ssh key file on Lambda cloud, so the API knows which key to associate with an instance you spin up.
 3. `HF_AUTH` is used for any LLM that you may wish to DL/use on Lambda that requires authorization to use.

+# `lambda_api_helpers.py`
+Fairly dirty, but gets the job done of some of the tasks I've wanted to do so far.